Skip to content

 It looks like you’re just as excited as we are about what’s to come in the next version of Yumma CSS!
 We can’t wait to show you what we’ve got in store.
 Get ready, because the next version of Yumma CSS is going to be amazing!

-This version is still a work in progress, as are the changes to this page, so some features might be updated, removed, or never included in the final version.
+This version is a work in progress and some features might be updated or left out of the final version.

 Next, add the yummacss.config.js to the root level of your project.